ghazalemir/RPT-Code/README.md

 # RPT-Code

+SolidAngle.py is a Python Code for detector efficiency calculation using MonteCarlo approach.

 Test8:
 These data set test the count while positions change vertically.
 For these data set we have both rho<r,rho>r.